Tumixs/alx-low_level_programming/0x02-functions_nested_loops/README.md

 [13.
 Nature made the natural numbers; All else is the work of women](./101-natural.c) | Prints the sum of natural numbers that are multiples of 3 or 5 and below 1024.
 [14.
 In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
 Instead, I wrote a program that would steal passwords of students.
 My teacher gave me an A](./102-fibonacci.c) | Prints the first 50 Fibonacci numbers and a newline.
 [15.
 Even Liber Abbaci](./103-fibonacci.c) | computes the sum of all even fibonacci sequence not greater than 4m.
+[16.
+In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+Instead, I wrote a program that would steal passwords of students.
+My teacher gave me an A+](./104-fibonacci.c) | Prints the first 98 Fibonacci numbers starting with 1 and 2.

 ### Resources